-The extension will provide an alternative northsouth arterial connection to Epping Road as this section of Edgars Road would redistribute traffic through Epping and Epping North.
+The extension will provide an alternative north-south arterial connection to Epping Road as this section of Edgars Road would redistribute traffic through Epping and Epping North.
 It will reduce congestion on High Street, Epping Road, Miller Street and Cooper Street and increase peak period capacity along Epping Road and Cooper Street.
 Wider benefits include bus, walking and cycling connections from the residential estates to Epping Central and the Cooper Street employment area to provide an increased level of accessibility for the community.
 Improved employment opportunities in Epping Central will also arise.

-Yan Yean Road: Duplication from Kurrak Road to Bridge Inn Road and urbanisation to Arthurs Creek Road Priority: Very High
+Yan Yean Road: Duplication

+From Kurrak Road to Bridge Inn Road and urbanisation to Arthurs Creek Road

-Duplication of Yan Yean Road from the end of the current duplication project at Kurrak Road to Bridge Inn Road and its urbanisation to Arthurs Creek Road will complete the arterial road network enabling Doreen and Mernda residents improved access to employment and transport hubs at Greensborough and Eltham.
+Duplication of Yan Yean Road from the end of the current duplication project at Kurrak Road to Bridge Inn Road and its urbanisation to Arthurs Creek Road will complete the arterial road network.
+This will enable Doreen and Mernda residents to have improved access to employment and transport hubs at Greensborough and Eltham.

-Epping Road duplication: Findon Road to Craigieburn Road
+Epping Road duplication: Findon Road to Craigieburn Road Priority: Very High